 Federal physician assistant loan forgiveness programs

-If you have federal student loans, you can take advantage of various repayment options that offer student loan forgiveness.
+If you have federal student loans from the federal government, you can take advantage of various repayment options that offer student loan forgiveness.

 Public Service Loan Forgiveness

 The Public Service Loan Forgiveness (PSLF) program was designed to help student loan borrowers working in the public sector.
-If you work at an eligible nonprofit or government agency, you could get your federal loans forgiven after making 120 payments.
+If you work at an eligible nonprofit or government agency, you could get your federal loans forgiven after making 120 qualifying payments on your education loans.

 To qualify, you must work in the public sector for 10 years.
 After serving that period of time and making 120 payments, borrowers can fill out the Public Service Loan Forgiveness application.